Vinson Ariste (Appellant) v The King (Respondent) (Bahamas)

 Jurisdiction: Court of Appeal of the Commonwealth of the Bahamas

-Mr Ariste appeals against his conviction for armed robbery on the grounds that:
+Mr Ariste appeals against his conviction for armed robbery on the basis that it was unsafe because:

 i.
-He was denied access to legal representation during his detention, police interviews and at trial;
+He was denied access to legal representation during his detention, police questioning and at trial;

 ii.
 His confession was obtained by oppression and so should not be admitted as evidence; and

 Lord Lloyd–Jones, Lord Kitchin, Lord Hamblen, Lord Leggatt, Lord Burrows

 Hearing start date